Piano Concerto No. 2 in C minor, Op. 18

 Symphony No. 2 in D major, Op.
 43

 About the event

 Sibelius began to ponder his Symphony No. 2 under entirely different circumstances, while on a peaceful excursion in Italy.
-This is the composer’s final work that clearly pays tribute to classical forms and the great predecessors.
-The use of small motifs as building blocks, the uninterrupted transition between the final two movements and the solemn finale all evoke Beethoven.
+The Finnish composer was inspired by the Mediterranean landscape to turn to themes like Don Juan or The Divine Comedy, however, he elaborated those ideas only later, in this symphony.
+The work brought Sibelius wide acclaim throughout Europe, something no other Nordic composer had achieved before.
+The unique usage of keys, the dark tone of the winds, the folk themes and the motifs of national color proved to be the ideal combination.
+This is the composer’s final work, in which he clearly pays tribute to classical forms and the greatest of his predecessors.
+The building blocks of small motifs in the first movement and in the scherzo clattering like a machine gun, the uninterrupted transition between the final two movements and the solemn finale all evoke Beethoven.

 Did you know?
 Rachmaninoff's complete piano concerto premiered in Moscow on November 9, 1901 with the composer's solo and Alexander Ziloti conducting, Sibelius's symphony was conducted for the first time in Helsinki on March 8, 1902; the Budapest Festival Orchestra last performed the piano concerto in Budapest on March 19, 2006 (with Lang Lang at the piano and Iván Fischer conducting) and the symphony on January 16, 2016 (under the conduction of Jukka-Pekka Sarastre).